 True story: if you want a lifetime supply of Del Inferno, you can order it online.
 It's just $4.99 for 50 packets, which also includes a storage bucket... because pedestrian kitchen drawers are no place for 50 packets of Del Inferno.

-5. The company opened their first drive-thru almost a decade before McDonald's did
+5. The company opened its first drive-thru almost a decade before McDonald's did

 Ed Hackbarth, you foreshadowing genius, you!